How to write an effective résumé

 Before you launch into writing a résumé, gather your materials — details about your experience, references, and accolades — and make a plan.
 As your first and perhaps only chance to connect with a potential employer, strategizing and considering best résumé practices at the outset can go a long way.

-Hybrid This type of résumé combines chronological and functional formats to highlight your experiences and unique abilities.
+- Hybrid: This type of résumé combines a chronological and a functional format to highlight your experiences and unique abilities.
 However, a hybrid résumé can be more complex to organize than a traditional one.

 Strong descriptions can help you make an impact on both ATS software and human professionals.
 Using action verbs in your résumé can help you authoritatively communicate your accomplishments.